VIB-PSB/ksrates/doc/source/installation.rst

 Docker
 ------

-The machine where *ksrates* will be executed (either local computer or remote compute cluster) needs to have Docker installed.
+The machine where *ksrates* will be executed (either a local computer or remote computer cluster) needs to have Docker installed.
 More information can be found on the Docker installation `page <https://docs.docker.com/get-docker/>`__.

 When using the *ksrates* Nextflow pipeline, the only other dependency that must be installed is Nextflow (for more information see its official installation `page <https://www.nextflow.io/docs/latest/getstarted.html#requirements>`__).